Ireland v Ukraine: Preview, team news, time, TV schedule and everything you need to know

 IRELAND SQUAD

 Stephen Kenny announced a 27-man squad for the Nations League fixtures.
 Goalkeeper Gavin Bazunu has since been ruled out of the remaining three games due to injury.
 Bohemians' James Talbot has been called up to the Irish squad to replace the injured Bazunu.
+Captain Seamus Coleman will also miss the Ukraine fixture through injury.
 See the full squad below:

 — FAIreland ⚽️ (@FAIreland) May 25, 2022